 This is the the simple case of just typing scheme in your shell.
 Inlab Scheme starts and initialises, prints any initial messages and starts the Inlab Scheme top level REP (read-eval-print) loop.

-For further information using the top level REP loop see the chapter “Using the Top Level REP Loop” below.
 The only thing that you may have to configure in your shell environment is to make sure that the binary of Inlab Scheme is found by your shell usually by configuring your PATH environment variable.
 If an error occurs in interactive mode the error handler is invoked (see below).

 $ scheme > (exit) $